TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 Returned data can be sent back to Node-RED using: `uibuilder.send( uibuilder.uiGet('#myelementid') )`.

+Uses `nodeGet` internally.

+### `uiWatch(cssSelector, startStop=true/false/'toggle', send=true, showLog=true)` - watches for any changes to the selected HTML elements

+Uses [Mutation Observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/MutationObserver) to watch for and report on any changes to the DOM (the page).

+Can send the output to the console log (the `showLog` argument.
+Shows at log level 2 - Info) and/or back to Node-RED (the `send` argument).

+Uses `nodeGet` (the same as `uiGet`) to capture standard information about added/removed nodes.

+send useful data back to Node-RED automatically.
+It should also trigger a custom event to allow front-end processing too.
+If `startStop` is undefined, null or 'toggle', the watch will be toggled.

 ## HTML/DOM Cacheing

 ### `watchDom(startStop)` - Start/stop watching for DOM changes.
 Changes automatically saved to browser localStorage